knative/docs/docs/bookstore/page-2/sentiment-analysis-service-for-bookstore-reviews.md

 !!! note
     Please enter `/sentiment-analysis-app` when you are executing the following commands.

+In Knative Function, there are two ways to build: using the [pack build](https://github.com/knative/func/blob/8f3f718a5a036aa6b6eaa9f70c03aeea740015b9/docs/reference/func_build.md?plain=1#L46){:target="_blank"} or using the [source-to-image (s2i) build](https://github.com/knative/func/blob/4f48549c8ad4dad34bf750db243d81d503f0090f/docs/reference/func_build.md?plain=1#L43){:target="_blank"}.

+Currently **only** the `s2i` build is supported if you need to run `setup.py`.
+When building with s2i, the `setup.py` file will be executed automatically after the dependencies have been installed.

 After you have finished the code, you can deploy the function to the cluster using the following command:
+!!! note
+    Using `-b=s2i` to specify how the function should be built.

 ```bash
 func deploy -b=s2i -v
 ```

 ???+ success "Verify"

     When the deployment is complete, you will see the following output: